 Preparing for the future

 Chief Information Security Officers (CISOs) and other stakeholders should prepare for a period of regulatory uncertainty.
 They may need to navigate varying interpretations and applications of cybersecurity requirements across judicial circuits.
 The Chevron reversal has the potential to increase the legal challenges to both new and existing regulations, as many federal cybersecurity regulations are based on older laws not originally intended to address modern cyber threats.
-Without Chevron deference, courts may be more likely to modify or overturn these regulations, leading to potential deregulation and inconsistency in regulatory enforcement, which CISOs and Boards will need to try and stay current on.
+Without Chevron deference, courts may be more likely to modify or overturn these regulations, leading to potential deregulation and inconsistency in regulatory enforcement, which CISOs and boards will need to try and stay current on.

 Conclusion